A Unifying Framework for Parallel and Distributed Processing in R using Futures: Introduction

-Functions like \code{parLapply()} partly address the problem of supporting multiple parallelization frameworks because they support various types of parallel cluster backends referred to as ``snow'' clusters (from their origin in the \pkg{snow} package).
-If a developer uses \code{parLapply()}, they could write their code such that the end-user can specify what type of snow cluster to use, e.g.\ by respecting what the end-user set via \code{setDefaultCluster()}.
+Functions like \code{parLapply()} partly address the problem of supporting multiple parallelization frameworks because they support various types of parallel cluster backends referred to as ``snow'' clusters (short for \dfn{Simple Network of Workstations} and from their origin in the \pkg{snow} package), e.g., \code{workers\,<-\,makeCluster(4, type\,=\,"FORK")} sets up a cluster that parallelizes using forked processing, and \code{workers\,<-\,makeCluster(4, type\,=\,"MPI")} sets up a cluster that parallelizes via a Message Passing Interface (MPI) framework.
+If a developer uses \code{parLapply()}, they could write their code such that the end-user can specify what type of snow cluster to use, e.g., by respecting what the end-user set via \code{setDefaultCluster(workers)}.
 This provides the end-user with more, although in practice limited, options on how and where to execute code in parallel.
 Unfortunately, it is rather common that the cluster type is hard-coded inside packages giving end-users little to no control over the parallelization mechanism, other than possibly the number of cores to use.